About Sustainable Transportation

 Upended by the global COVID-19 pandemic, airlines, passenger railroads, bus lines and urban transit systems will need to forge new approaches to the essential transportation they provide.
-While also facing an economic crisis, they are looking to come back in ways that deliver equal, accessible and affordable transportation.
+While also facing an economic crisis, they are looking to come back in ways that deliver equitable, accessible and affordable transportation.

 But new technologies, new approaches and new awareness will allow mobility that is more sustainable and more equitable, if transportation providers and manufacturers move forward to meet these challenges.
 A return to pre-pandemic ways would be a lost opportunity.

 These are the issues that this newsletter follows.
-I am a transportation and environmental journalist, and I have been covering the effects of COVID-19 crisis.
+I am a transportation and environmental journalist, and I have been covering the effects of the COVID-19 crisis.
 I regularly speak with industry and government officials, CEOs, experts and independent researchers.
 Each week, I’ll provide notes, an essay, and some recent news relevant to sustainable transportation.

 Subscribe to get full access to the newsletter and website.
 Never miss an update.